DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_microsoft_windows_laptops_and_tablets.md

 ## Preparing laptops and tablets ordered with DfE settings installed

-The following guidance applies only to devices ordered between May and July 2020, and those ordered after August 2020 where you have selected to have software and settings installed prior to delivery.
+The following guidance applies only to devices ordered between May and July 2020, and those ordered after September 2020 where you have selected to have software and settings installed prior to delivery.

 DfE-provided settings are a ‘one-size fits all’ solution, designed to block harmful content.
 These settings are not configurable at a local level.